 Like most theme parks, LEGOLAND Florida is divided into a series of interconnected “lands”; 13 in all plus the Botanical Gardens.

-LEGOLAND Water Park is only accessible from within LEGOLAND Florida as an add-on admission ticket and cannot be purchased stand-alone
+LEGOLAND® Water Park — seasonal water park and only accessible from within LEGOLAND Florida as an add-on admission ticket.
+It cannot be purchased stand-alone

 The Beginning — as its name suggests this is the first section of the park you encounter as you come through the Entry Plaza with Guest Services, restaurants and shops

-Fun Town - leads on from The Beginning, this is the LEGO Village where you can see how the LEGO bricks are made.
-Main attraction here is the 4-D movie theatre.
+Fun Town — leads on from The Beginning, this is the LEGO Village where you can see how the LEGO bricks are made.
+Main attraction here is the 4-D Wells Fargo Fun Town Theater.
 From here you can move into either the DUPLO® Village or Heartlake City

-LEGO Friends Heartlake City - the newest land which is very much geared towards young girls and features the LEGO Friends brand.
+Heartlake City — a newer land which is very much geared towards young girls and features the LEGO Friends brand.
 It opened in June 2015

 Land of Adventure — explore hidden tombs and hunt for treasure.
 Rides and attractions include the children’s Coastersaurus roller coaster, Lost Kingdom Adventure ride, Pharaoh’s Revenge and Beetle Bounce